jim-easterbrook/python-gphoto2/README.rst

 ------------------------

 There are several ways to install python-gphoto2, with varying levels of control over the installation process.
+By far the easiest is to use your operating system's package manager, if you're lucky enough to be using a system that has python-gphoto2 available.
+Note that this may not install the latest version.

-You can install it with pip_, or by downloading an archive, or by getting the source from GitHub_.
+Otherwise you can install it with pip_, or by downloading an archive, or by getting the source from GitHub_.

-Note that you need to install the dependencies_ first, no matter how you install python-gphoto2.
+Make sure that you install the dependencies_ first.
 The commands below will install python-gphoto2 for your default Python version.
 To install for both Python 2 and Python 3, run the installation process twice with specific commands, i.e. ``pip2`` and ``pip3`` or ``python2`` and ``python3``.